-KELLG MA 324-0 Operations and Supply Chain Strategy Management of business processes-i.e., a firm's recurring activities.
+KELLG MA 324-0 Operations and Supply Chain Strategy

+Management of business processes-i.e., a firm's recurring activities.
 Challenges facing operations managers; the language, concepts, insights, and tools needed to gain competitive advantage through operations and supply chains; different strategies for different processes and supply chain structures, and the operational capabilities allowing and supporting them.

 KELLG MA 326-0 Topics in Managerial Analytics In-depth examination of selected issues in managerial analytics; topic varies each year.
-The topic for 2014-15 is empirical methods in consumer analytics.
+The topic for 2016-17 is analytics for strategy.